shishpt/shishpt/README.md

 #### I am a tech enthusiast and a full-stack developer in training
 I am currently studying Web-Development at the Reykjavik Acacemy of Web Development.
 I have a strong passion for technology and open source.

-Skills: HTML / CSS/ JS / Bash
+Skills: HTML / CSS/ JS / Vue / NuxtJS

-- 🔭 I’m currently working on a comic-book collection project in React
 - 🌱 I’m currently learning React